seancorfield/honeysql/doc/getting-started.md

 common for people to use the [nilenso/honeysql-postgres library](https://github.com/nilenso/honeysql-postgres) to get DDL support, even if they didn't need the PostgreSQL-specific extensions.
-That library does not work with HoneySQL 2.x but all of the functionality from it has been incorporated into HoneySQL now and is described in the [PostgreSQL](postgresql.md) section (because that covers all of the things that the nilenso library supported and much of it was PostgreSQL-specific!).
+That library does not work with HoneySQL 2.x but all of the functionality from it (up to 0.3.104) has been incorporated into HoneySQL now and is described in the [PostgreSQL](postgresql.md) section (because that covers all of the things that the nilenso library supported and much of it was PostgreSQL-specific!).